Alphish/ston/standards/STON-language-specification-draft.md

 Each indexed member path segment is represented with an index opening token (opening square bracket, U+005B), followed by a sequence of index parameter entities, followed by an index closing token (closing square bracket, U+005D).

-Each collection element path segment is represented with an index opening token, followed by a collection index access token (number sign, U+0023), followed by the element index represented as a canonical number literal, followed by an index closing token.
+Each collection element path segment is represented with an index opening token, followed by a collection index access token (number sign, U+0023), followed by the element index canonical representation, followed by an index closing token.

 STON implementations
 ====================